MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-06.md

 # Deploy and configure the Python web app in Azure

 This article is part of a tutorial about deploying a Python app to Azure App Service.
 The web app uses managed identity to authenticate to other Azure resources.
-In this article, you'll deploy the Python app to Azure and configure it.
+In this article, you'll configure the App Service and then deploy the Python app to it.

 :::image type="content" source="./media/python-web-app-managed-identity/system-diagram-local-to-deploy-python-managed-identity-deploy-800px.png" lightbox="./media/python-web-app-managed-identity/system-diagram-local-to-deploy-python-managed-identity-deploy.png" alt-text="A screenshot showing the Azure services in the tutorial used with deployment to Azure highlighted." :::